piyushjasaiwal/BetterAssistant/README.md

   <img src="assets/query_response.png" alt="query response" />
 </p>

-- ChromaDB is initialised as soon as the first query is made by the user and a folder chroma_store is created at the root
+- ChromaDB is initialized as soon as the first query is made by the user and a folder chroma_store is created at the root

 <p align="center">
   <img src="assets/chroma_store.png" alt="chroma store" width=600 />